 Thank you for writing in and asking such a simple yet profound question.
 Interestingly, I believe that the answer to healing the world and the heart and mind of every human lies in the answer to this question.
+I hope I can do your question justice in this free coaching response.

 Truth is, we are all on the same journey; we are all journeying toward the light.
 All.
 Of.
 Us.
-The only difference is that each person is starting from a different place with some people having a long way to go while others are closer.
+The only difference is that each person is starting from a different place, with some people having a long way to go while others are closer.
 When I learned this fact, it made it easier to have patience (and love) for those who seem so hateful, lost, fearful, or full of judgment, violence, pain.
-They have a longer way to go than I, and I can have patience and compassion for that — and by doing so perhaps I can even show them the way.
-If you struggle with having compassion for the people who do things that make them hard to love, this post may be helpful to you.
+They have a longer way to go than I, and I can have patience and compassion for that — and by doing so, perhaps I can even show them the way.
+(If you struggle with having compassion for the people who do things that make them hard to love, this post may be helpful to you.)

 Anyway, I hope you enjoy the video. 🙂 It’s below.
 Thanks for writing in and giving me a reason to share love with you and all.
 I appreciate it and you.

-With love, gratitude and peace,
+With love, gratitude, grit, and grace,

 UNEDITED VIDEO TRANSCRIPT